 If a player has received permission to leave the field, he or she must do so.
 If the player interrupts the exit to play the ball as play continues, the player should be cautioned for unsporting behavior.
-The game must be restarted with an indirect free kick taken by a player of the opposing team, from the place where the infringement occurred (subject to the special circumstances outlined in Law 8).
+The game must be restarted with an indirect free kick taken by a player of the opposing team, from the place where the infringement occurred.